Salter Point

 Salter Point has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, the population of the Salter Point statistical area (Lv2) is estimated at around 3,077.
+Based on ABS population updates and AreaSearch validation, the suburb of Salter Point's estimated population is around 3,077 as of February 2026.
 This reflects an increase of 164 people since the 2021 Census, which reported a population of 2,913.
-The change is inferred from AreaSearch's estimation of the resident population as 3,073 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,672 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Salter Point has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+The change is inferred from AreaSearch's resident population estimate of 3,073 following examination of ABS' latest ERP data release in June 2024 and two validated new addresses since the Census date.
+This results in a density ratio of 1,672 persons per square kilometer, above the national average assessed by AreaSearch.
+Over the past decade, Salter Point has shown resilient growth patterns with a compound annual growth rate of 0.9%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth across all areas post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, an above median population growth is projected for the area, with an expected increase of 755 persons to 2041 based on aggregated SA2-level projections.
-This reflects a total increase of 29.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimates, AreaSearch utilises ABS' Greater Capital Region growth rates by age cohort, released in 2023 based on 2022 data.
+Future projections anticipate above median population growth, with the suburb expected to grow by 762 persons to 2041, reflecting a total increase of 29.7% over the 17 years.

 Frequently Asked Questions - Population